amrithaarakali/flickr-lightbox/README.md

-Photo Lightbox
+Flickr Lightbox
 ===========

-Go to - <link> for a live demo.
+Go to - https://amrithaarakali.github.io/flickr-lightbox/lightbox.html for a live demo.

 - The app pulls images from a public Flickr album using the Flickr API.
 - View the photos from the album on the gallery.